Hoffalypse/README-Generator/main/README.md

 - [Questions](#Questions)

 ## Installation
-install
+this

 ## Usage
-use
+that

 ## License
 This application is covered under Apache 2.0 License

 ## Contributing
-cont
+this

 ## Tests
-test
+that

 ## Questions
-Please send any questions or comments to @mail
+Please send any questions or comments to this

-The attached link is to my Github Profile https://github.com/hoff
+The attached link is to my Github Profile https://github.com/that